montana blackfeet itineraries

 ROCK CLIMBING & SWIMMING

-We say goodbye to the Yellow Bird Woman Sanctuary, honoring Elouise Cobell and her legacy of justice and connection.
-Then it’s off to a rock climbing trip with professional guides who encourage you to challenge yourself and build confidence.
+We say goodbye to the Yellow Bird Woman Sanctuary, named for Elouise Cobell, whose fight for justice and connection made this place possible, and head out for rock climbing with professional guides who will push you to surprise yourself.

-After the climb, cool off with a swim at Whitefish Lake, then enjoy pizza and locally made ice cream.
-That night we camp on the land of a former VISIONS Blackfeet program director.
+After the climb, cool off with a swim at Whitefish Lake, then end the day with pizza and locally made ice cream.
+That night, camp on land belonging to a former VISIONS Blackfeet program director.

 FAREWELL & BEYOND